 Click here to download our one-page 401k plan summary.
 Or contact us to learn more.

-401k plans offer employers much choice in terms of benefit structure.
+If you are considering a 401k and comparing it to other employer plans, you will find that 401k plans offer employers much choice in terms of benefit structure.
 Employers are not required to make any contributions, but if they do, they must conform to certain standards of fairness.
-Vesting schedules pertaining to employer contributions can provide incentives for employee retention.
+Meanwhile, vesting schedules pertaining to employer contributions can provide incentives for employee retention.